 What is a Set Intersection?

-The intersection of two sets can be defined as the formation of the new set containing the common elements of both the given sets.
+The intersection of two sets can be defined as the formation of a new set containing the common elements of both the given sets.
 Set intersection is not a constraint between two sets, and therefore, you can have as many sets as you want to find the common elements between them.
 Suppose the intersection of set A and set B is a set containing all the elements present in set A and set B.

 The below image shows the Venn diagram of set intersections, i.e., representing the common elements from both sets.
 The Apple is common between both the sets, so we will get it as an output for this intersection.

 How to Find the Intersection of Sets in Python?

-1) Using intersection() function
+1) Using intersection() Function

 Here, the intersection method takes a parameter as the set variable for which the common element is found.
 It returns as the new set containing the common elements of all the sets(set B, set C, set D…).
 Check out the below example to understand the working of the intersection() method.
+For example:

 2) Using intersection operator(&)